Food Security

 Depending on the type of food, it can be placed in containers or covered with plastic wrap or aluminum foil.

-Certain more delicate items, such as pizzas, quiches, sandwiches, etc., must be kept in the refrigerator until they are transported.
+Certain more delicate items, such as pizzas, quiches, sandwiches, etc., must be stored in the refrigerator until they are transported.

 Transporting the products to the university:

-The time required to transport products, especially fragile ones, should be minimized as much as possible.
+The time required to transport products—especially fragile ones—must be minimized as much as possible.

 Products must be transported properly wrapped to reduce the risk of contamination.